KAIST-Visual-AI-Group/CS479-Assignment_1/README.md

 ![image](Figure/feat.png)

 PointNet takes 3D point clouds(# points, 3) as inputs and extracts a 1024-sized global feature latent vector, which contains the geometric information of the input point clouds.
 This global feature vector will be used in the downstream tasks; point cloud classification, segmentation, and auto-encoding.
 In this part, you implement PointNetFeat model that only results out the global feature vector so that you can utilize this model for implementing the remaining 3 tasks.

+> :bulb: **The figure above is the guideline for the implementation, but you don't need to implement the code completely the same as it.
+Also, you can assume that each MLP layer in the figure consists of MLP, batch normalization, and activation.+**

 #### TODOs
 ```